-Amna Nawaz joined PBS NewsHour in April 2018 and serves as senior national correspondent and primary substitute anchor.
+Amna Nawaz joined PBS NewsHour in April 2018 and serves as chief correspondent.
 Prior to joining the NewsHour, Nawaz was an anchor and correspondent at ABC News, anchoring breaking news coverage and leading the network’s digital coverage of the 2016 presidential election.
 Before that, she served as a foreign correspondent at NBC News, reporting from Pakistan, Afghanistan, Syria, Turkey, and the broader region.
 She was NBC’s Islamabad Bureau Chief and Correspondent for several years.
 She is also the founder and former managing editor of NBC’s Asian America platform, built to elevate the voices of America’s fastest-growing population.

 Her immigration reporting has taken her to multiple border communities in Texas, New Mexico, Arizona, and Mexico.
 She’s investigated the impact of the Trump Administration’s immigration policies.
 She also regularly covers issues around detention, refugees and asylum, and migrant children in US government custody.
 Nawaz has also traveled to Brazil to report on climate change from within the Amazon, and the Venezuelan refugee crisis.